Seen on:

 Why was the fight filled with racial undertones?
 Boxing has always been tribal.
 Is that bad?
 I don’t think so.
 The issue with this fight was neither boxer was a racist, but the promoters and managers did everything they could to make it about a racial divide in America.

-It’s one thing when you cheer for someone because they look like you, it’s another thing when you hate the other fighter because he doesn’t look like you.
+It’s one thing to cheer for someone because they look like you; it’s another to hate the other fighter because he doesn’t look like you.

 But as far as getting him ready to fight Holmes, they did a terrible job.

 I think the best road for Cooney would have been a fight with Weaver.
-While it would have been a risky fight, Cooney would have been better prepared to fight Holmes than he was.
-Instead, a still green Cooney was sacrificed.
+While it would have been risky, Cooney would have been better prepared to fight Holmes than he was.
+Instead, a still-green Cooney was sacrificed.

 Jones and Rappaport fanned the flames, “I do not respect Larry Holmes as a human being,” Rappaport said.
 “I don’t think he’s carried the championship with dignity.”